 - Winters Creek Lodge.
 It’s where the locals hang out.

-- Rosebuds Ski School.
+- Kids @ Rose.
 They have yet to lose my child unlike another Tahoe area ski resort did a few years back.
 But, that’s not the only reason I like it.
 The instructors are wonderful!
 They are patient, enjoy kids (which is a plus if you are going to work with kids and not just here for the visa ), and most of the instructors grew up skiing at Mt Rose Ski Tahoe.

-- Falcons Ski Program: Let me preface my daughter is going on her 6th year in the Falcons Ski Program and my little guy will likely be in it next season.
-If your child is more advanced than Rosebuds, this is the best bang for your buck.
+- Mt Rose Ski Team.
+My kids have collectively skied in this program for ten years.
+If your child is more advanced than the Ski at Rose program, this is the best bang for your buck.
 You don’t need to be a local either.
 But, you do need to commit to skiing on either Saturday or Sunday for the duration of the program.
-It launches out of the Slide side, which is probably why the locals hang out there.
-The instructors, like those in Rosebuds, are patient and enjoy teaching.
+It launches out of the Rose side.
+The instructors, like those in the Ski at Rose program, are patient and enjoy teaching.

-- Investment.
-You can complain that lift ticket prices keep going up, but with all the major improvement the last few years, at least you can see where your money is going: new Wizard ski lift, several new beginner runs, expanded lodge seating at the main lodge with lots of wall outlets, free wi-fi, new rosebuds check in area, expanded snowmaking and the Winters Creek Lodge.
+You can complain that lift ticket prices keep going up, but with all the major improvement the last few years, at least you can see where your money is going: new RFID lift gates, expanded snow making, new Wizard ski lift, several new beginner runs, expanded lodge seating at the main lodge with lots of wall outlets, free wi-fi, new ski school check in area, and the Winters Creek Lodge.

 Disclaimer: I am a Mt Rose Ski Tahoe season pass holder.
 I paid for my season pass.
 My opinion is my own.
 I have not been compensated in any form from Mt Rose Ski Tahoe, although I won’t turn down a bottle of wine if one should come my way.